GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 ## General

 A general script is one that is used for controllers and other dynamic, feature restricted scripts.
 These can either be preloaded by the `ApplicationManager` in cases where they are needed across different scenes, or they may be placed into a specific scene if their functionality is limited in architectural scope.
-The general format for a `MonoBehaviour` controller, manager, or other dynamic script is as follows:
+The general format for a `MonoBehaviour` controller or other dynamic script is as follows:

 ```csharp
 // We should try to keep our namespaces organized for readability and maintainability.